paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 (40) The term “older individual” means an individual who is 60 years of age or older.

+(41) The term “person-centered, trauma-informed”, with respect to services, means services provided through an aging program that—

+  (A) use a holistic approach to providing services or care;

+  (B) promote the dignity, strength, and empowerment of victims of trauma; and

+  (C) incorporate evidence-based practices based on knowledge about the role of trauma in trauma victims’ lives.

-(41) The term “physical harm” means bodily injury, impairment, or disease.
+(42) The term “physical harm” means bodily injury, impairment, or disease.

-(42) The term “planning and service area” means an area designated by a State agency under [section 3025(a)(1)(E) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3025/a/1/E&num=0&edition=prelim), including a single planning and service area described in [section 3025(b)(5)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3025/b/5/A&num=0&edition=prelim).
+(43) The term “planning and service area” means an area designated by a State agency under [section 3025(a)(1)(E) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3025/a/1/E&num=0&edition=prelim), including a single planning and service area described in [section 3025(b)(5)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3025/b/5/A&num=0&edition=prelim).

-(43) The term “poverty line” means the official poverty line (as defined by the Office of Management and Budget, and adjusted by the Secretary in accordance with [section 9902(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9902/2&num=0&edition=prelim).33 So in original.
+(44) The term “poverty line” means the official poverty line (as defined by the Office of Management and Budget, and adjusted by the Secretary in accordance with [section 9902(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9902/2&num=0&edition=prelim).22 So in original.
 A closing parenthesis probably should follow “this title”.

-(44) The term “representative payee” means a person who is appointed by a governmental entity to receive, on behalf of an older individual who is unable to manage funds by reason of a physical or mental incapacity, any funds owed to such individual by such entity.
+(45) The term “representative payee” means a person who is appointed by a governmental entity to receive, on behalf of an older individual who is unable to manage funds by reason of a physical or mental incapacity, any funds owed to such individual by such entity.

-(45) The term “Secretary” means the Secretary of Health and Human Services, except that for purposes of subchapter IX such term means the Secretary of Labor.
+(46) The term “Secretary” means the Secretary of Health and Human Services, except that for purposes of subchapter IX such term means the Secretary of Labor.

-(46) The term “self-directed care” means an approach to providing services (including programs, benefits, supports, and technology) under this chapter intended to assist an individual with activities of daily living, in which—
+(47) The term “self-directed care” means an approach to providing services (including programs, benefits, supports, and technology) under this chapter intended to assist an individual with activities of daily living, in which—

   (A) such services (including the amount, duration, scope, provider, and location of such services) are planned, budgeted, and purchased under the direction and control of such individual;